alibaba/arthas/arthas-tutorials-en/command/tt/tt.md

 `watch` is a powerful command but due to its feasibility and complexity, it's quite hard to locate the issue effectively.

-In such difficulties, `tt` comes into play.
+In such difficulties, [tt command](https://arthas.aliyun.com/en/doc/tt.html) comes into play.

 With the help of `tt` (*TimeTunnel*), you can check the contexts of the methods at different times in execution history.